pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-30-configure-a-local-wordpress-development-on-macos-from-scratch.md

 So you are a [macOS](https://www.apple.com/uk/macos/) user and you want to configure a local environment to build a [WordPress](https://wordpress.org/) project.
 Great choice, it is a fantastic piece of software!
 There are plenty of tools that let you set it up in no time at no cost — [MAMP](https://www.mamp.info/) and [XAMPP](https://www.apachefriends.org/) are probably the best choices for beginners.
 Smashing Magazine just published ["WordPress Local Development For Beginners: From Setup To Deployment" by Nick Schäferhoff](https://www.smashingmagazine.com/2018/04/wordpress-local-development-beginners-setup-deployment/) which is a great guide through the journey using these kind of tools.
 There is one disadvantage though — applications like that hide lots of important details from user and come pre-bundled with lots of stuff that you just don't need to run a Wordpress website.

 My approach is a little bit more complicated but gives you enough knowledge about the environment to walk away confidently.
-[Apache HTTP server](https://httpd.apache.org/), [MySQL database](https://www.mysql.com/) and [PHP programming language](http://php.net/) is all that we need and believe me or not, but your Apple computers come with majority of those elements baked in.
+[Apache HTTP server](https://httpd.apache.org/), [MySQL database](https://www.mysql.com/) and [PHP programming language](http://php.net/) is all that we need and believe me or not, but your Apple computer comes with majority of those elements baked in.

 ## Configure Apache HTTP server and enable PHP